 The home base of Stonehouse Water Technologies is located in the Global Water Center in downtown Milwaukee, Wisconsin.
 Our space in this facility enables us to enjoy ongoing collaborative relationships with The Water Council, the University of Wisconsin Milwaukee, School of Freshwater Sciences, Marquette University, international Industrial water technologies, and emerging water technology innovators.

 Stonehouse Water Technologies was founded in December of 2012.
 The President of Stonehouse, Hensley Foster, is a retired engineer with an extensive business background.
 Stonehouse’s Vice President, Anne Wick, is a Registered Nurse specializing in education and infection control.
 The two came together with a passion to create a purification system that would eliminate drinking water contaminants.
-Their initial focus primarily dealt with third world countries, however due to their exposure at the Global Water Center a realization came that areas in Wisconsin were also experiencing third world water quality conditions as well.
-This lead to a new business model geared more toward domestic solutions.
+Their initial focus primarily dealt with third world countries; however, due to their exposure at the Global Water Center, they realized that Wisconsin was experiencing third world water quality conditions of its own kind.
+This led to the development of a new business model that directly addresses domestic water issues.

 Hensley Foster and Anne Wick with the Water POD™ kiosk that was installed in Algoma Wisconsin

 Creating practical, affordable water purification systems that provide clean healthy drinking water to individuals and communities.

 Milwaukee, WI 53204